Quetzaly88/Quiz-P2/README.md

 Future Implementations

 - I need to be more clear with class and division names.
 Less elements can lead me to less code and less confusion.
 - I found Figma and I want to use it more.
 Is very useful for websites, designs, inspiration and even the wireframe.
+True and False buttons go on top of each other.
+I've bee trying to figure out this but next time I will fix it.
+- Many useful sites are payed or need to be logged in.
+I feel is too much to do so I stayed with free websites.
+I the future I can make use of those when I work with Web designing.
+- I couldn't make the submit form button to return to the main page but there is the Go back to quiz button instead.
+- When I was done with HTML, I realized that my divs and classes were messy so I changed them many times,

 Accessibility
 The page is easy to read and understand.
-The user will be able to return to all three pages from all three pages.
+The user will be able to return to the main page from the feedback site.
 The colors are relaxing to the eye wich makes the user stay longer in the site.
 The font-families are friendly to dislexic users.
 In the project, I have include the sans-serif font family and "alt" to all images, which make easier for users with dissabilities to read.

 TECHNOLOGIES USED

 Languages Used

-As I'm starting with coding, the langUages of this project are exclusively HTML & CSS.
+As I'm learning more of coding, the langUages of this project are exclusively HTML & CSS and Javascript.
 I've been using Gitpod for editing the project and Github for deployment.
 I used Reddit to make changes that I didn't want to affect the project untill I was satisfied with those.
-Then, I copied my changes from Reddit and pasted in Gitpod.
+Then, I writed my changes from Reddit to Gitpod.
 I have used some of Deftools specially the screen sizing.
+Javascript was really difficult in the beginning but I got more comfortable when I finished my project.

 Testing

-*Home, Gallery and Application are responsive.
+* Log-in box, and all the buttons are responsive.
-*The footer redirect the users to google maps, all social media avaiable and even email draft.
-*The site is avaiable and readable in on all devices.
+* The site is avaiable and readable in on all devices.
-*HTML.
-No errors were returned when passing through the official W3C validator *CSS.
+* HTML.
+No errors were returned when passing through the official W3C validator
+* CSS.
 No errors were found when passing through the official (Jigsaw) validator
+* JAVASCRIPT.
+There was an error that was fixed using /* jshint esversion: 6 */.
+I understand that is used to standardize JavaScript.

 ![HTML TEST](./assets/readme.files/html.validator.webp)
 ![CSS TEST](./assets/readme.files/css.validator.webp)